uberpixel/Documentation/docs/math/rnvector4.rst

 .. inheritance_diagram::

-The Vector4 class provides a 4d floating point vector implementation.
+The Vector4 class provides a four component floating point vector implementation.
 On systems with SIMD support, Vector4 is aligned to 16 byte boundaries and uses optimized SSE/NEON code.
 Vector4 is trivially copyable.

 Tasks